 The meaning of “the heavens and the earth”

 Sailhamer contends the phrase “the heavens and the earth” (hashamayim waha’arets) is a figure of speech called a merism.
-A merism,
+He says a merism,

 …combines two words to express a single idea.
 A merism expresses “totality” by combining two contrasts or two extremes… The expression “sky and land,” thus, stands for the “entirety of the universe.” (p.
 62)